chemzqm/model/Readme.md

 ### Model(name)

-  Create a new model with the given `name`.
+  Factory method, Create a new model with the given `name`.

 ```js
 var Model = require('model')